orbs-network/orbs-spec/behaviors/services/public-api.md

-# Public Api
+# Public API

-Provides external public gateway interface (like JSON over HTTP) to the network which is normally used by clients.
+The Public API provides clients with an external public gateway interface (like JSON over HTTP) to the network.
 Since responses are synchronous, maintains a list of all active client sessions.
+Some services use the Public API as well.

-Currently a single instance per virtual chain per node.
+Currently, there is a single instance per virtual chain per node.

 #### Interacts with services